Ten Things To Consider Before You Do Mass Advertising.

 There’s no point spending money at the front end if you lose it at the back end.

-Mass advertising can be transformational in terms of growth ….
-But, and it’s a big but, there’s a right and a wrong time to commit such large amounts of money.
+Mass advertising can be transformational ….
+But, and it’s a big but, there’s a right and a wrong time to do it.

-D-Day took years to plan because the Allies knew everything had to be perfect for it to succeed, but more importantly they also knew the costs of failure.
+D-Day took years to plan because the Allies knew the cost of failure.

-The check list can be exhausting and even when you think you have everything nailed, you need to be sure you have not just the firepower to land on the beach but also the fuel reserves to propel you off the beaches ……and across the rest of the world.
+The check list can be exhausting and even when you think you’ve nailed it, you need to be sure you not only have the firepower to land on the beach but the fuel reserves to power you off it.

-The rich get richer, the big get bigger and the brands with highest share of voice usually end up with the highest market share.
+Brands with highest share of voice end up with the highest market share.

-If you don’t believe me read of Les Binet and Peter Field.
+If you don’t believe me read what the experts say …… Les Binet and Peter Field.

-They say it’s far easier for big brands to stay big brands because they’re already big ….. no sh*t sherlock ……. but the flip side is that young brands have to work harder (or spend more) to break through and steal market share.
+One of their key findings is that it’s easier for big brands to stay a big because they’re already big ….. no sh*t sherlock ……. but the flip side is that young brands have to work harder (or spend more) to break through and steal market share.

-Which by the way is totally understandable, but remember…..supersized returns aren’t driven by doing the exact same thing as everyone else, and just because something worked for your competitors doesn’t mean it will perform the same now the world and his wife are trying to copy the exact same strategy.
+Totally understandable, but remember…..supersized returns don’t come from doing the same thing as everyone else, and just because it worked for your competitors doesn’t mean it will work once everyone starts executing the same play book and bidding up prices.

 There’s no point making a take it or leave it offer for the petrol mower sat gathering dust on Elon Musk’s front lawn.

-He doesn’t need the money, he doesn’t need to sell and he couldn’t care less.
+He doesn’t need the money and he doesn’t need to sell.

-The price of advertising changes on who and when you’re speaking to someone …..and you can turn a little advertising spend into a hell of a campaign if you speak to the right person, at the right time in the right media channel.
+The price of advertising changes on who and when you’re speaking to someone …..you can turn tiny ad budgets into a huge campaigns by speaking to the right person, at the right time in the right media channel.

-Next time you’re speaking to your media contact ask them how they get paid?
+Ask your media contact how they get paid?
 When they get paid?
 How much do they need to hit their target…When are they going on holiday?…how can you help, how can your budget be worth something to them?
-You’ll often find some willing to sell their own granny when faced with a deadline or needing a last push to get to target….. conversely your spend won’t matter in the slightest if they’ve already hit their target and are scared of inflating next year’s target.
+Some will be willing to sell their own granny to hit a target….. conversely your spend won’t matter in the slightest if someone’s already hit this year’s target and doesn’t want to inflate next year’s number.

-9 – Don’t fit a bathroom just because you can change a tap – When it really matters you need the experts.
+9 – Don’t fit a bathroom because you can change a tap – When it really matters you need the experts.

 Who you buy your media from matters and you should probably be buying your media from different people at different stages of your growth journey.

-An experienced plumber once advised me against fitting my own bathroom because in his words ‘it’s you who has to live with the consequences every day’.
+A trained plumber once told me not to fit my own bathroom because ‘you’ll have to live with the consequences every day’.

-This matters in advertising because mass media doesn’t come cheap…… you’ll probably only get one chance to make it work and it’ll be you who has to live with the consequences of a failed campaign.
+Mass media doesn’t come cheap and it will be you who has to live with the consequences of a failed campaign.

-When it comes to fine margins and with all this at stake you really want to be speaking to someone who’s delivered results in the past, has interests aligned with your own and knows exactly how to optimise and scale the media channels you’re looking at.
+When it comes to fine margins and with so much at stake you really want to be speaking to someone who’s delivered results in the past, has interests aligned with your own and knows exactly how to optimise and scale the media channels you’re looking at.

 Think of rats and chocolate.

-The rats have to notice the chocolate, they then have to become comfortable and suss out whether it’s safe to eat.
+The rat has to be comfortable and suss out whether it’s safe to eat.

-They might speak to other rats, they might wait for other rats to try it and see what happens to them, they might even ignore it completely until they’ve finished the other stash of chocolate next door.
+It might speak to other rats, it could wait for other rats to try it and see what happens to them, it might even ignore it completely until they’ve finished the other stash of chocolate next door.

-Chocolate works for catching rats but it takes time, Mass marketing works for scaling brands but it also takes time for sales and performance to catch up with metrics such as awareness, consideration, salience and intent.
+Offline mass marketing works for scaling brands but often takes time for sales to catch up with brand awareness metrics.

-Plan right, speak to the right people, execute at the right time, stick with it….and use distinctive, emotional hooks to form memory structures to grab attention and aid recall your message…. a bit like rats and chocolate!
+Plan right, speak to the right people, execute at the right time, drive early success, use distinctive, emotional hooks to grab attention and form memory structures …. but most importantly…… re-write the rules and tip the odds in your favour.

-Contact us for further insights on how some of Europe’s largest ventures used a different advertising approach to scale.
+Contact us for further insights on how Europe’s largest ventures went from scale-up to Brand leader.